-On April 19, 2021, a purported stockholder of the Company filed a putative securities class action complaint (captioned Marechal v.
-Acadia Pharmaceuticals, Inc., Case No. 21-cv-0762) in the U.S. District Court for the Southern District of California against the Company and certain of the Company's current executive officers.
+On April 19, 2021, a purported stockholder of the Company filed a putative securities class action complaint (captioned City of Birmingham Relief Retirement Systems v.
+Acadia Pharmaceuticals Inc., Case No. 21-cv-0762) in the U.S. District Court for the Southern District of California against the Company and certain of the Company's current executive officers.
 On September 29, 2021, the Court issued an order designating lead plaintiff and lead counsel.
 On December 10, 2021, lead plaintiff filed an amended complaint.
 The amended complaint generally alleges that defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, by failing to disclose that the materials submitted in support of its Supplemental New Drug Application (sNDA) seeking approval of pimavanserin for the treatment of hallucinations and delusions associated with dementia-related psychosis contained statistical and design deficiencies and that the FDA was unlikely to approve the sNDA in its current form.
 The amended complaint seeks unspecified monetary damages and other relief.
 On March 11, 2024, the Court granted plaintiffs' motion for class certification and appointment of class representatives and class counsel.
-The parties are currently engaged in discovery.
-The cutoff for fact discovery is October 9, 2024.
+Except for one deposition scheduled in January 2025, fact discovery is closed and the parties are currently engaged in expert discovery.
+A case management conference is currently set for November 12, 2024.